Medicare in Florida

 Medicare insurance statistics in Florida

-- More than half (1,601,277) of Medicare beneficiaries were enrolled in Medicare Advantage plans.
+- 45% (1,941,087) of Medicare beneficiaries were enrolled in Medicare Advantage plans and other Health plans.

-- Monthly premiums for stand-alone Medicare Part D Prescription Drug Plans run $18.40 and up (in 2016).
+- Monthly premiums for stand-alone Medicare Part D Prescription Drug Plans run as low as $17.70 for the monthly premium.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.